Water-Snake - The Year Sign

 The Yin-Fire day master is mounted on the Rooster.
 Doug MacLeod's universal energy is Growth & Flourish.

 Doug MacLeod always surprises his fellow men because he radiates a fascinating mixture of passion, heat, elegance and reservedness.
-He possesses an exceptional charisma and shines in many different colours.
-Doug MacLeod likes the contact more than other snakes and does not shy away from standing by his opinions even if those might cause unpleasant situations.
-Moreover, he possesses a high drive for freedom and wants to be independent from his surroundings.
+He possesses exceptional charisma and shines in many different colours.
+Doug MacLeod likes the contact more than other snakes and does not shy away from standing by his opinion even if unpleasant situations are caused.
+Moreover, he possesses a high drive for freedom and wants to be independent of his surroundings.